Loading...

 And perhaps 50 years from now, all cars will have wireless, we’ll be able to eliminate speed traps, and highway patrol officers can utilize more of their available time to truly helping with public safety.
 Wireless technology will be used to charge for the right to drive faster.
 Speeding tickets will morph into a speed tax, while having the ability to prevent unsafe conditions that cause a multitude of accidents.

-Unfortunately, we are not the company or city that collects the ridiculous amount tickets revenue nor do we operate the camera locations.
-However, before you pay your fine that ranges from $50-$500, we recommend reading one of our many blog posts about "Fighting Red Light Camera Tickets" to see if you qualify to fight the ticket.
+Unfortunately, we are not the company or city that collects the ridiculous amount of tickets revenue nor do we operate the camera locations.
+However, before you pay your fine that ranges from $50-$500 for red light camera tickets, we recommend reading one of our many blog posts about "Fighting Red Light Camera Tickets" to see if you qualify to fight the ticket.

-Which leads me to the question of customer service management for the municipalities running the programs.
-I think there needs to be a national destination web site for "customers" (aka individuals who have received tickets) to log into a central database and find out if they received a ticket and how to pay the fine.
+This leads me to the question of customer service management for the municipalities running the programs.
+I think there needs to be a national destination website for "customers" (aka individuals who have received tickets) to log into a central database and find out if they received a ticket and how to pay the fine.
 Guilty drivers do not want to wait two weeks to receive the notice and might even want to modify the physical mailing address tied to the vehicle to avoid employer or owner conflicts.
-I think the implementation of such as program would result in improved payment recovery for the cities.
+I think the implementation of such a program would result in improved payment recovery for the cities.

 RedFlex - Photo Notice